emon100/HADSS/README.md

 The best practice in production is to place **Load Balancers** before Gateway Nodes.

 ### Monitor Layer
 Monitor Layer monitors Storage Layer status and performs recovery. e.g.
 - Monitor health of Storage Nodes
 - Monitor Storage Nodes cluster scales up/down
 - Detect and recover data corruptions (Hard disk sometimes corrupts files)
+- Detect and recover Node Failures (Hard disk sometimes corrupts files)

 ### Storage Layer
+Storage Layer stores.
+It receives (Handler, ConsistencyPolicy, NodeStatusVersion(to be implemented)]) to store a file.
+It can auto-balancing the storage usage between storage nodes by NodeStatus.

 ## How it works
 The System's sequence diagram when storing a file by Object Storage Gateway.